Fake Diploma Maker and Designer Interview: Melissa

 MELISSA: Yes I did.
 It was the first and last time I resettled for a career.
 The staff was very accommodating with the transition and even helped me locate an affordable place to rent nearby.
 I actually still live at that same loft these days.
 It’s not huge but there’s enough room for my cat Penny who's a super cool American Bobtail.
 Some people think Bobtails are boring but they never met my yellow tailed scrappy fellow.
 As far as work, I’m conveniently located about fifteen minutes from the office.
 I take the bus every morning and usually grab a coffee at latte at Starbucks on my way in.
 They have coffee in the break room.
 It’s good just not THAT good.
 “Don’t tell Michael, I said that” she replied.

-JAMES S: Besides finding a good cup of job, do you have any other loves or hobbies?
+Besides finding a good cup of joe, do you have any other loves or hobbies?

 MELISSA: When I’m bored, I collect comic books and bake.
 I’m actually rather boring outside of work.
 Feel free to keep the questions about Diploma Company as you’ll find me a boring read.